thiagohein1004/cursoaksbootcamp/README.md

 You can execute all Kubernetes files in the [kubernetes](./kubernetes) directory using kubectl to create the workloads into a Kubernetes cluster.
 You can also use [Helm](https://helm.sh) to execute the charts within the [charts](./charts) directory.

+### MongoDB

+This application needs a MongoDB database in order to work.
+You can create or host any database and provide it with the connection string.

+Use the `values.yml` files present within both charts in the charts directory to find out the variables which need to be replaced.
+If you're using the Kubernetes' deployment files, replace the connection string in the __backend__ only.

 ### Environment Variables

 The backend portion requires environment variables to run, those are: